HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Mail/Deliverability.md

 ### 4. Further optimisation
 Properly configuring your DNS with SPF, DKIM, and DMARC is a significant step toward improving your email deliverability.
 However, if you’re still encountering issues, additional factors might be at play.
 Problems could stem from the content and formatting of your HTML email, SMTP server configurations, or even being blacklisted for other reasons.

-To assess your current email deliverability, we recommend running a test on `<a href="https://mail-tester.com" target="_blank">`Mail Tester`</a>`.
+To assess your current email deliverability, we recommend running a test on [Mail Tester](https://mail-tester.com "Mail Tester").
 If your score isn’t perfect, the test report will highlight areas for improvement.

 Need help interpreting the results or taking the next steps?
 Feel free to reach out to us—we’re here to assist!